Step one: Find somewhere to host your curry night

 Step two: Start small

 Consider doing a test run with loved ones before laying on a larger scale event if you’re not used to cooking for a large number of people.
 You can then ask the group for feedback; what would they have done differently?
 How much would they be prepared to pay?
 Would they rather pay a set price or a donation?
-Doing so might just put the fire in your belly to host another and it’ll help you know what to and not to do to next time around.
+Doing so might just put the fire in your belly to host another and it’ll help you know what to do and not do next time around.

 Step three: Think ahead about when to host

 If it’s cold and dark outside, it might be easier to convince people to join you for a warming curry than if it’s glorious sunshine.
 Choose a night when there isn’t a major sporting event or TV show on, or else see if you can tie up the night (licence depending) with the event.
-Big Strictly Come Dancing fans might be swayed to head to yours on a blustery evening if there’s chance to enjoy a tasty korma while watching the competitors cha-cha-cha.
+Big Strictly Come Dancing fans might be swayed to head to yours on a blustery evening if there’s a chance to enjoy a tasty korma while watching the competitors cha-cha-cha.

 Step four: Test your recipes

 Sounds simple but even if you’re a keen cook, it pays to test your recipes before you welcome people to your event.
 Offer a range of meat and veggie curries and vary the spice levels, perhaps leaving out plain yogurt or yogurt-based drinks on the tables for those who aren’t keen on heat.
 Bulk buy spices and use vegetables that are in season to keep costs low.
 And by all means, ask people to help.
 The kitchen-confident among your guests might jump at the chance to attempt a new recipe.
-As with all food-based events, it’s worth genning up on the Food Standards guidelines on heating and preparing meals.
+As with all food-based events, it’s worth getting up on the Food Standards guidelines on heating and preparing meals.

 Step five: Ask around for chairs and tables